sylvia935/sylvia935.github.io/_pages/research.md

 learning, and addressing the ethics of generative AI in K12 classrooms, including cheating and advancing student knowledge through creative use of genAI assignments.

-### *Camp DIALOGS*: Fostering Computer Science and AI Learning for Youth through Conversational Agent Development Experiences
+### *Project DIALOGS*: Fostering Computer Science and AI Learning for Youth through Conversational Agent Development Experiences
-*Collaborators: Yukyeong Song, Gloria Katuka, Mehmet Celepkolu, Joanne Barrett, Christine Wise, Tom McKlin, Maya Israel, Kristy Boyer*<br/>
+*Collaborators: Kristy Boyer, Maya Israel, Tom McKlin, Xiaoyi Tian, Yukyeong Song, Shan Zhang, Gloria Katuka, Mehmet Celepkolu, Joanne Barrett, Christine Wise*<br/>
 *University of Florida, LearnDialogue Lab*

 <img align="right" width="450" height="650" src="/images/amby-playground.png">
-At [Camp DIALOGS](http://campdialogs.org), we offer two-week AI summer camp experiences to middle school students residing in an under-resourced neighborhood in Gainesville, Florida.
+At [Project DIALOGS](http://campdialogs.org), we offer conversational AI learning experiences to middle school students through informal summer camps and formal classroom integration.
 Aligned with AI4K12 big ideas, our curriculum incorporates foundational AI concepts, conversational AI, unplugged activities, and collaborative creation of conversational agents similar to Siri or Google Assistant.
 Currently, there is a noticeable lack of tools developmentally suitable for youth learning to construct conversational applications.
 To address this, we have developed AMBY ("AI Made By You"), a novel development environment designed specifically for young individuals to create conversational agents.
 We have conducted contextual inquiries and usability studies with middle school students over 14 months to design AMBY to best suit their needs.
 In this environment, students can produce training data and design conversational flows for their agents.
 We have implemented AMBY in three summer camps over two years.
 During these sessions, learners enjoyed using AMBY to build their own conversational agents.
 They expressed that AMBY empowered them to develop personally meaningful projects.
 The results from our previous summer camps demonstrate significant increases in learners’ ability beliefs, willingness to share their learning experience, and intent to persist in AI learning.
-My dissertation research aims to scale up the deployment of AMBY by partnering with local middle schools to integrate it into formal curricula, such as science subjects.
+We have also deployed AMBY in local middle schools to integrate it into formal science curricula.
 For this new learning context, we are exploring the students' learning experiences and outcomes of our classroom intervention and the effectiveness of specific interface design features.

 [Watch the demo video of our tool, AMBY (4 minutes)]( https://www.youtube.com/watch?v=ejQ-fwUM6LE)<br/>